WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 tries to frontrun a buyer by withdrawing the staked balance from the NFT position, the transaction will revert.

-`PangolinStakingPositions` is written specifically for WARP, which has a total supply of `230_000_000e18`, and reverts on failed transactions.
+`WarpDefiStakingPositions` is written specifically for WARP, which has a total supply of `230_000_000e18`, and reverts on failed transactions.

 ### `WarpDefiChef`